sca-secure-library-sca25519/sca25519/README.md

 - `ITOH_COUNTERMEASURE` and `ITOH_COUNTERMEASURE64` (in file `scalarmult_25519.c`) specify whether the address randomization is turned on in the static multiplication; both are turned on by default;
 - `UPDATABLE_STATIC_SCALAR` (in file `scalarmult_25519.c`) specifies whether the static scalar is being updated per each scalar multiplication call and `SCALAR_RANDOMIZATION` (also in `scalarmult_25519.c`) specifies whether the scalar is updated just before the scalar multiplication (turning these countermeasures of is important for template attacks); both flags are turned on by default;
 - `COUNT_CYCLES_EXTRA_SM` (in file `crypto_scalarmult.h`) is only useful when measuring clock cycles that the extra 64-bit scalar multiplication takes in the static implementation; otherwise, the flag should be turned off because it affects the efficiency of the scalar multiplication; it is turned off by default;
+- `WITH_PERFORMANCE_BENCHMARKING` defines whether the code for measuring clock cycles is present in the library; by default it is enable in the Makefile: `-DWITH_PERFORMANCE_BENCHMARKING`;
 - `MULTIPLICATIVE_CSWAP` (in file `crypto_scalarmult.h`) is a flag that can be used for two different implementations of the `cswaperr` procedure (for both, the ephemeral and static implementations).
 All the results in the paper are presented when `MULTIPLICATIVE_CSWAP` is enabled, since this implementation occurred to be safer and more efficient.

+### Code Formatting

+All the code base was cleaned using the following commands:
+- ```clang-format --style=Google -i `find ./STM32F407-* common | grep "\.h"` ```
+- ```clang-format --style=Google -i `find ./STM32F407-* common |  grep "\.c"` ```

+# Execution time

+The execution times of the tests for the unprotected and ephemeral implementations are relatively fast (less than a minute).
+However, the test for the static implementation takes much more time, approximately, 16-17 minutes.
+The amount of cycles might slightly differ from the results presented in the paper due to the fact the execution times are randomized (due to the protection of the inversion, for example).
+Furthermore, the version of the compiler might slightly influence this amount too.

 # Traces